jwestrob/astra/readme.md

 ## Installation

-To install the package, use pip:
+To install the package, use pip (Not yet live!
+Don't try this!
+If you do I'll make fun of you because you didn't read!:

 ```bash
 pip install astra